Gpx/gpx.github.io/posts/My ChatGPT Configuration.md

 The last two lines are shortcuts.
 I often ask ChatGPT something and don’t trust it will give me the correct answer.
 What I want instead is for it to search the Web for information.
 I can do that by simply typing `xxx` at some point in my request.
 For example, “What’s the average distance from Earth to the Sun xxx” will provide me an answer with links to then verify it.
 I use this constantly.
 I use `xxx` because it is easy to remember and doesn’t usually appear in text.
 You can change it for whatever reason, of course.

 `ccc` is another shortcut I use to check if the text I entered is correct.
 As an Italian living in Spain and working in English, I often wonder if my sentences are correct.
 Now, I can type “voy a estar alli ccc” to know I’m missing an accent.

+`ttt` does the same as `ccc` but considering that the text is a tweet.
+This is useful because tweets have a character limit, and I often need to shorten my sentences.

 ---